The affectionate, adventurous, and bold Airedale Terrier is intelligent but stubborn at times.

 The Airedale Terrier is an independent hunting breed and will aim to please his master.

-He must be kept on the lead while being taken for walks because he is prone to being caught up in the chase.
+He must be kept on the lead while being taken for walks because he is prone to be caught up in the chase.

 While aggression towards other dogs can occur with the breed, the Airedale Terrier is very responsive to good, clear, and consistent training techniques.